 - ~.
-Close down connection. - ~^Z Execute ssh in the background. - "# List forwarded connections. - ~ Execute ssh in the background in the event of a logout as long as forwarded connections are still active. - ~?
-Output list of escape characters. - ~B Send BREAK to the remote system.
-(Only meaningful in SSH protocol Version 2 and only then if the communication partner supports SSH protocol Version 2.) - C Open command line.
+Close down connection.

+- ^{~^}Z Execute ssh in the background.

+- "# List forwarded connections.

+- ~ Execute ssh in the background in the event of a logout as long as forwarded connections are still active.

+- ~?
+Output list of escape characters.

+- [~]B Send BREAK to the remote system.

+- C Open command line.
 (Only meaningful for additional port forwardings with the -L and -R options).
-OpenSSH itself "prompts" with a mini input line in which you can enter, for example, -L ... <RETURN>. - ~R Request reencryption of the session.
-(Only meaningful in SSH protocol Version 2 and only then if the communication partner supports SSH protocol Version 2.)
+OpenSSH itself "prompts" with a mini input line in which you can enter, for example, -L ... <RETURN>.

+- ~R Request reencryption of the session.

 A single "~" (tilde) character can be sent as "~~" or as "~" followed by a character other than one of those explained above.
 To permit an escape character to be interpreted as a special character, the escape character must always be at the beginning of a new line.
-You can change the escape character using the EscapeChar option in the configuration file ssh\config (see page 328) of the OpenSSH client ssh or using the command line parameter -e in the ssh start call.
+You can change the escape character using the EscapeChar option in the configuration file ssh_config (see page 330) of the OpenSSH client ssh or using the command line parameter -e in the ssh start call.